yoonghan/yoonghan.github.io/README.md

 npm run lint
 ```

-For backstop - view, approve website design.
+For BackstopJS - regression for view and approve website design UI
 **Note**: that browser executes differently in OS, especially font's.
-In this case use the approved generated directly from the OS/Docker container.
+In this case use the approved generated backstopJS snapshots directly from the OS/Docker container.

 ```bash
 npm run backstop:test  //To test